Lucid Psychotherapy & Counselling

 9. Transient, stress-related paranoid ideas or severe dissociative symptoms.

-If you're reading this and thinking that these criteria describe you, we recommend that you don't self diagnose, but instead talk to one of us, or another professional about your concerns.
+If you're reading this and thinking that some or many of these criteria describe you, we recommend that you don't self diagnose, but instead talk to one of us, or another professional about your concerns.
+The important thing is not a label or a diagnosis, it's that there are many effective treatment options that can help make your life better.
+Don't give up.
+It's not uncommon for people to need to try a few different treatment options before they succeed.

 What causes Borderline Personality Disorder?

 So that's the theory of the set-up for BPD: strong emotions which have been repeatedly invalidated.
 However, there is likely to be another component.
 Sometimes people's circumstances are such that they only receive validation or support when they express themselves in an emotionally out of control way.
-In essence, these circumstances sometimes teach people to act "borderline", because it's actually an effective way (in the short term), of getting help/support.
-This can be important to understand, but this theory should never be used to ignore potentially dangerous behaviour, such as suicide attempts.
+In essence, these circumstances sometimes teach people to act "borderline", because it's actually an effective way (in the short term), of getting help or support.
+This can be important to understand, but this theory should never be used to ignore potentially dangerous behavior, such as suicide attempts.

 In a nutshell, yes.
-Contrary to popular belief, the research shows that actually most people do achieve a lasting recovery from a diagnosis of BPD.
+Contrary to older beliefs about BPD, the research shows that actually most people do achieve a lasting recovery from a diagnosis of BPD.
 However, there's a catch.
 Good recovery rates are only seen in people who receive psychotherapeutic treatment, and it takes time - usually years.
 Furthermore, not all treatments are equally helpful.
 For instance, standard cognitive behaviour therapy (CBT), a popular form of therapy, typically does not help in the long run for people with BPD, because it feels too emotionally triggering and invalidating.
 ISTDP, Schema Therapy, Mentalisation Based Therapy, and DBT have all been proven to be effective for BPD.
 The best results are achieved by working with a therapist who is specifically trained in working with one of these modalities.
-At Lucid Psychotherapy & Counselling, we have clinicians who are experienced and trained in practicing ISTDP.
+At Lucid Psychotherapy & Counselling, we have clinicians who are experienced and trained in practicing ISTDP and DBT, and who are experienced in working with people who fit the criteria you've seen on this page above.

 Specialty Areas